How we support the education community

-AARNet connects members of this community in many ways, providing educators and students with a rich choice of teaching and learning experiences.
+AARNet connects members of this community in many ways, providing educators and students with seamless access to a rich choice of teaching and learning experiences.

 AARNet–connected universities and vocational education institutions are pioneers in the field of distance education and training.
-High-definition video conferencing is used for a range of virtual classroom scenarios, to deliver complex collaborative tutorials on medical procedures, for example, to students located in far-flung locations across Australia and on other continents, and also to introduce students in a variety of fields to the workplace environment during training.
+High-definition video conferencing services provided by AARNet are used for a range of virtual classroom scenarios, to deliver complex collaborative tutorials on medical procedures, for example, to students located in far-flung locations across Australia and on other continents, and also to introduce students in a variety of fields to the workplace environment during training.

 Our network and services support hi-tech on-campus learning environments and the delivery of online learning programs to multiple devices.
-For universities, vocational training providers and K-12 schools, the delivery of MOOCs (Massive Open Online Courses) for example, as well as integrating Learning Management Systems, such as Moodle and Blackboard are all made possible because of reliable high performing connectivity to AARNet and the services we provide.
+For universities, vocational training providers and K-12 schools, the delivery of blended (online/oncampus) teaching and learning, as well as the integration of Learning Management Systems, such as Moodle and Blackboard are all made possible because of reliable high performing connectivity to AARNet and the services we provide.